wyatt8740/3DNUS/README.md

 yourself.
 Read on in that case.

 #### TO COMPILE `make_cdn_cia` IN OS X
+Note that my git repo includes pre-built binaries, so hopefully this won't be necessary for you.

 To make your own `make_cdn_cia` binaries you'll need a development environment (such as xcode) for the development headers, and GNU Make (I'd recommend just installing it via macports/fink/brew, though it's been a while since I used